Bloodhounds of Broadway (1989 film)

 Bloodhounds of Broadway is a 1989 American ensemble period comedy film based on four Damon Runyon stories: "The Bloodhounds of Broadway", "A Very Honorable Guy", "The Brain Goes Home" and "Social Error".
-Directed by Howard Brookner, it stars Matt Dillon, Jennifer Grey, Anita Morris, Julie Hagerty, Rutger Hauer, Madonna, Esai Morales and Randy Quaid.
-Madonna and Jennifer Grey perform a duet, "I Surrender Dear", during the film.
-Madonna earned a Golden Raspberry Award nomination for Worst Supporting Actress for her performance in the film, where she lost to Brooke Shields for Speed Zone.
+Directed by Howard Brookner, the film stars Matt Dillon, Jennifer Grey, Anita Morris, Julie Hagerty, Rutger Hauer, Madonna, Esai Morales and Randy Quaid.
+Madonna and Grey perform the duet "I Surrender Dear" during the film.
+Madonna earned a nomination for the Golden Raspberry Award for Worst Supporting Actress for her performance in the film at the 10th Golden Raspberry Awards.

-Bloodhounds of Broadway was Brookner's only feature-length film; he died shortly before the film opened.
-The film was recut by the studio and Walter Winchell-esque narration was added.
+Bloodhounds of Broadway was Brookner's only feature-length film, as he died shortly before the film opened.
+The film was recut by the studio and a Walter Winchell-style narration was added.
 The film received negative reviews.
 Six months following its theatrical release, the film was televised as a presentation of PBS's American Playhouse on May 23, 1990.